 TIP: Did you know that your local Post Office may be able to help you apply or

 By now we should know how to make sure we aren’t pickpocketed or purse snatched, leaving us destitute on the side of some back European alleyway, but everyone still loves a good tip, right?

 Take care not to become a target to begin with.
 Unfortunately, we need our backpacks and tote bags during all day excursions.
 But be mindful that these are pretty big visual cues that you’re not a local.
 So keep your pockets snapped and zippered at all times.
 Also, think about the utility of your bag before purchasing, don’t just buy it based on ascetics.

 I have purchased daybags specifically for their zipper placement.
 I like when the zippers line up together with a fabric loop on the bag because then I can use a carabiner to hook the zippers together or into the loop.
 A thief would have to be incredibly nimble to unhook the carabiner, unzip or unsnap the enclosure, and then open and remove my valuables.
 The odds of them being able to do that before being apprehended is small.
 Yet, the carabiner allows me quick and easy access into my own bag when needed; no messing about with lock combinations.

 Additionally, leave a backup credit card in a safe place back at your hotel or rental home.
 Doing this will insure that you have a second source of coverage if you have to cancel your primary card due to it being lost or stolen.

-And as many of you probably already do, keep a copy of your passport, ID, and a list of the items that were in your wallet, either on your phone, or as a printed hard copy.
-This will make it much easier for you to cancel the items, because you may not remember all that you had in your wallet during the time of stress.
-Also, it probably goes without saying, only bring the items that you actually need on vacation, leave everything else at home.
+And as many of you probably already do, keep a copy of your passport, ID, and a list of the items that were in your wallet as a printed hard copy.
+This will make it much easier for you to cancel the items.
+You may not remember all that you had in your wallet during the time of stress.
+Also, it probably goes without saying, only bring the items that you actually need on vacation, leave everything else at home!